WIS-MICC-CellObservatory/Atg8a-and-Axoneme-analysis/README.md

 To Identify the Axon within the cell we trained A "Machine Learning Segmenter" (Arivis/Training/rbcn ri2_2022-07-25_11.18.58_F11 Axon training.training).
 We then filtered out small roundish identified objects using the Feature filter operation.
-At this point we stored the resulting objects as Axon Strings and enabled the user to manualy rule out some of them by visualizing them.
+At this point we stored the resulting objects as Axon Strings and enabled the user to manually rule out some of them by visualizing them.

 ## Identifying Agt8 and calculating Distances
 Fig. 2: Arivis/Pipelines/AxonStringOnly FullArivisDistance - import Axon object - volume python script - ri1 F00.zpipeline